Sharp Points is a music aficionado with years of experience listening to and writing about rap music.

 People remember the empire of Eazy-E and feel nostalgia, but Hopsin and Strange Music artist Stevie Stone will both tell you, it is not the same Ruthless Records.
 Either way, you can't blame a starving artist for hearing what he wants to hear when it comes to a real label making an offer.

 Hopsin wants to bring attention to the worthless ruin that is now Ruthless Records.You can hear this in many of his songs, which call out Tamica Wright's hypocrisy with epically harsh lyrics.

 The recession of 2008 ended up benefiting the three motivated young men.
 They started to create their own independent record label.
 They called it Funk Volume.
 Being the owner of half of the label, the rest of it owned by his friend Dame Ritter, SwizZz's older brother, Hopson had more creative freedom.
 Finally, Hopsin would find significant success after years of hard work.

 Hopsin's second studio album, and the first released with the help of his newly founded label, Funk Volume.
 Raw is a truly incredible album.
-At this point he was finally beginning to build a solid foundation of fans, and also starting to perfect his style.
+At this point, he was finally beginning to build a solid foundation of fans, and starting to perfect his style.

-The first single Hopsin released from his Raw LP.
+"Nocturnal Rainbows is the first single Hopsin released from his Raw LP.
 The track finds Hopsin interrogating the listener.
 He urges us to take a look at ourselves in the mirror, ask ourselves "Am I wasting my life away?"
 He comments on the ills of society, and sincerely questions many of our decisions to use alcohol or drugs when our brain is naturally "A f**king powerhouse" according to Hop.

-A sinister beat begins as Hop immediately begins releasing the built up anger he has towards Tomica Wright, owner of Ruthless Records.
+A sinister beat begins as Hop immediately releases the built up anger he has towards Tomica Wright, owner of Ruthless Records.
 His rapid-fire delivery and passion filled aggression makes for a song that will get your blood pumping.

 "Sag My Pants"

 Nothing more than a verbal assault on Ruthless Records along with the rest of the music industry.
-Hopsin brutally called out specific rappers such as Drake, Lil' Wayne, Soulja Boy, and even Lupe Fiasco for being a so called "skateboard rapper."
+Hopsin brutally called out specific rappers such as Drake, Lil' Wayne, Soulja Boy, and even Lupe Fiasco for being a so-called "skateboard rapper."

 According to Hop, Lupe isn't a real skater, claiming Lupe "Can't even Ollie."
 In an interview, Hopsin named Yelawolf as the only other real skateboard rapper.

-"The Ill Mind Of Hopsin" 1-7
+"The Ill Mind of Hopsin" 1-7

-The "Ill Mind Of Hopsin" series is a collection of songs that have been released annually, typically on Marcus' birthday.
+The "Ill Mind of Hopsin" series is a collection of songs that have been released annually, typically on Marcus' birthday.

 While not an actual LP, EP, or even mix-tape, these videos were the absolute most significant factor in Hopsin's rapid rise to internet stardom, the fourth and fifth installment specifically propelling his career the furthest.